MAY TEMPERATURES WARM UP AHEAD OF THE SUMMER SEASON

 While May was steeped in 279.6 hours of sunshine, this total was 19.5 hours less than the quota for this time of year.
 With no sunshine recorded, the second day was the month’s dullest.
 This was followed by another gloomy day, on which the sun shone for a fleeting 0.2 hours and a maximum gust of 35 knots blowing from a south-west by west direction was recorded.

-May was generally windier than expected, with the wind speed averaging at 9.4 knots rather than the 30-year climate mean of 8.6 knots.
+May weather in Malta was generally windier than expected, with the wind speed averaging at 9.4 knots rather than the 30-year climate mean of 8.6 knots.

 During the month, 5.4mm of precipitation were measured, with dew collected on three separate days contributing to this total.
 In addition to this, two thunderstorms were reported by the Meteorological Office on the 19th and the 20th of May.

 While fog was observed on three different days, mist was reported on several days throughout the month of May.